(Not interested in the ‘how the Dura Integra came to be’? Jump to the actual review)

 I have often mentioned that I’m not sure how I even deserve any of it, but also in this case she just nodded and told me that since it was my hobby, I should go for it.

-Now, obviously, form an economic point of view, this is probably as unsound as it can be, but I figure that as long as our donations to good causes * don’t suffer from it, we’re good…
+Now, obviously, from an economic point of view, this is probably as unsound as it can be, but I figure that as long as our donations to good causes * don’t suffer from it, we’re good…

 So, I decided to trade in my Giulia, because keeping it would serve little purpose, ordered ‘my’ Dura Integra and hoped it would arrive in time for the Knipscheer Tijdrit (TT) Almere by the end of March.